BKWLD/decoy/README.md

 Since 2012 and Laravel 3, [Bukwild](http://www.bukwild.com) has been maintaining our own content management system that we call [Decoy](http://www.bukwild.com/project/decoy).
 Decoy is meant to reduce the development effort for implementing content management while being highly flexible.
 And it helps you generate a great looking, easy to use admin interface; no manual required.

 The driving philosophy behind Decoy is that a CMS should share models with your public facing app; your app interacts with data stored with Decoy only through standard Laravel models.
-This approach makes reading controller/view code simple (`Article::ordered()->take(6)->get()`) and it provides a really clean place to hang business logic.
+This approach makes reading controller code simple (`Article::ordered()->take(6)->get()`), gives you access to Laravel mutators so you views are human readable (`$article->full_date`), and allows you to share business logic between admin and public sites.
 There is no additional templating or querying language to learn.
 After the CMS is setup, the developer interacts with the data using purely Laravel APIs.

 #### Turn-key Decoy features